-Budgeting – Of course the cost savings are the big draw for any Pass but knowing exactly what you will spend before the trip is also a big plus.
-You don’t have to worry about running out of cash and not seeing something you really wanted to.
+Budgeting – Of course, the cost savings are the big draw for any Pass but knowing exactly what you will spend before the trip is also a big plus.
+You don’t have to worry about running out of cash and not seeing something you really wanted.
 There will also be no nasty surprises when your Credit card bill turns up…Unless you go crazy on something else!

 Where to Buy